PhilLockett/Utf-8/README.md

 Takes a string containing a UTF-8 character and extracts the unicode value it contains.
 The function returns true if `buffer` contains a valid UTF-8 character, or false otherwise.
 If valid, `unicode` is set to the decoded UTF-8 character and `length` is set to the UTF-8 byte count.
+If not valid, `unicode` and `length` are both unchanged.

     bool utf8ToUnicode(const std::string & buffer, int & unicode, int & length);

+### useCharacterRefs()

+Replaces ISO/IEC 8859-1 & UTF-8 characters in a given string with the
+corresponding character references necessary for HTML & XML compatibility.
+Two versions are available, the first modifies the original string referenced, the second returns a new string with the modifications, leaving the original string unchanged.

+    void useCharacterRefs(std::string & buffer)
+    std::string useCharacterRefs(const std::string & buffer)

 ## Cloning and Running